MalharKt/Interncareer-task1/README.md

 sudo apt-get update
 sudo apt-get install jenkins

-• confugure and access jenkins
+• Configure and access Jenkins through the web interface.
-• install required pluggins
+• Install the required plugins.
-• create a pipeline job
+• Create a pipeline job.

-Create a Sample Web Application
+Step 3: Create a Sample Web Application
+• Create a sample web application.
-• Install the necessary dependencies and run the application locally.
+• Install the dependencies and run it locally.
-• Push it to a GitHub repository.
+• Push the code to a GitHub repository.

-Jenkins Pipeline Setup
+Step 4: Jenkins Pipeline Setup
 • Clone the Git repository into your instance.
 • Create a Jenkins pipeline with stages like build, test, and deploy accordingly.

-Install Docker
+Step 5: Install Docker
-sudo apt install docker.io -y
+Install Docker on your EC2 instance: sudo apt install docker.io -y docker version

-docker version
+Build the Docker image from the cloned repository using the following command: docker build -t <image-name> .

+Run the Docker image using:
+docker run -d -p portno:portno <image-name>

+Access the application via http://<ec2-public-ip>:8080

+Step 6: Integrate Jenkins
-• Integrate Jenkins with GitHub.
+• Integrate Jenkins with GitHub by connecting your repository.
-• Integrate Jenkins with DockerHub.
+• Integrate Jenkins with DockerHub to push Docker images automatically.
-• Add a webhook in GitHub.
+• Add a webhook in GitHub to trigger Jenkins builds on code changes.

-Automation
+Step 7: Automate the Pipeline
+Automate the entire process from:

+• Cloning the repository.
+• Building the application.
+• Running the Docker container.
-Automate all these steps, starting from cloning the repository to running the application using the Jenkins pipeline.
+• Deploying the application, all through the Jenkins pipeline.

-Thank you for following along until now.
+Thank you for following along! 😊

-😊 HAPPY LEARNING 😊
+🎉 Happy Learning! 🎉